Szymon-Michalak/iOS-Resources/blog/WhatIsAutomaticReferenceCounting.md

 In simple terms, ARC is a compile time feature that helps us manage memory on iOS.
 ARC simply counts how many `strong` references there areto an object and when the count is zero, that object can be freed from memory.

-Remember only a `strong` reference increases the retaincount; a `weak` or `unowned` reference has no effect on the object’s retain count.
+Remember only a `strong` reference increases the retain count; a `weak` or `unowned` reference has no effect on the object’s retain count.
 In iOS, a `strong` reference is the default.

 Imagine that there is some `UIViewController` that implements a delegate.
 Since we’re using a `strong` reference, we know the `UIViewController` is intentionally increasing the delegate’s retain count to prevent it from being cleared from memory.
 In turn, the delegate has a `weak` reference back to the `UIViewController` so there’s no change to the `UIViewController’s` retain count.